Hide in the Light

 The total runtime of Hide in the Light is 78 minutes (1h 18m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 6.2/10, and global collection metrics, Hide in the Light stands as a challenging project for the creators.
-It remains an essential piece of the 2018 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 6.2/10, and global performance metrics, Hide in the Light is classified as a ABOVE AVERAGE.
+It remains an essential part of the 2018 cinematic calendar.

 Frequently Asked Questions